EthanCosta/EthanCosta/README.md

-- 👋 Hi, I’m EthanCosta AKA TATHAN
+- 👋 Hi, I’m TATHAN
-- ✉️ I’m work in Odysseyus, minecraft server
+- ✉️ I’m work in Odysseyus, a great minecraft server
 - 🌱 I’m currently learning Java
+- 🪐Working in a Minecraft Mod